Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

 \subsection{Focusing function in an inhomogeneous medium}

-We consider a medium which is inhomogeneous below the boundary $\mathbb{S}_0$ (at depth $z_0$).
-At and above this boundary we assume that the medium is homogeneous.
+We consider a medium which is inhomogeneous below the boundary $\mathbb{S}_0$ (at depth $z_0$), with propagation velocity $c({\bf x})$ and mass density $\rho({\bf x})$.
+At and above this boundary we assume that the medium is homogeneous, with propagation velocity $c_0$ and mass density $\rho_0$.
 For this configuration we define the focusing function $F({\bf x},{\bf x}',t)$, with ${\bf x}'$ again denoting a focal point at $\mathbb{S}_0$ (hence, $z'=z_0$).
 Throughout space, $F({\bf x},{\bf x}',t)$ obeys the source-free acoustic wave equation, with the condition that at $\mathbb{S}_0$ it obeys the focusing condition, formulated by equation (\ref{eqFoc1b}), and that at and above $\mathbb{S}_0$ it propagates upward.
 Hence, at and above $\mathbb{S}_0$ this focusing function is the same as that for a homogeneous medium, discussed in the previous section; below $\mathbb{S}_0$ it is of course different.
 Assuming the medium is lossless throughout space, the time-reversed focusing function $F({\bf x},{\bf x}',-t)$ obeys the same source-free wave equation as $F({\bf x},{\bf x}',t)$.
 At and above $\mathbb{S}_0$ this time-reversed focusing function propagates downward.